w3c/wot/plugfest/binding_coap.md

 The actual encoding is dependent on content-negotiation, the supported ones are described in the Thing description.

 ## Things
-Things are a resource with the following defined verbs:
+Things are represented with a resource:

-GET - returns either TD (application/json-ld)
+GET:

-  or direct the agent to a thing description using Location-Path Option.
+returns either TD (application/json-ld) or direct the agent to a thing description using Location-Path Option.

 For HATEOAS-style browsing, it SHOULD also include a list of links to the actions and properties.

 ## Properties